bjohnjebastin/atomus/README.md

 # Quick Start and Demo Instructions

+## Installation
+- Make sure latest nodejs version is installed
+- After downloading the project, open command prompt in administrator mode and navigate to the project location
+- Run the command "npm install" to install the necessary libraries and setup the project

+## Execution
 - Run the back-end API
   - Open a command prompt and navigate to the folder "atomus"
   - Run the command "nx serve api"